 My only suggestion is to do a bit of trial on defense rounds to discover for yourself what different defense ammunition does versus others.
 There is are different ways to do this, either by breaking out the ham steak, a watermelon, ballistic jell—whatever.
 But you’re going to want to use something that’s going to allow you to see how the projectile passes through something similar to tissue.

 After you’ve carried your defense ammo for a while, there will be a time for you to change it out.
-I wrote another post about how often you should change your concealed carry ammunition; it goes into depth that your ammo has been through whatever your pistol has—and will therefor need to be changed out.
+I wrote another post about how often you should change your concealed carry ammunition; it goes into the depth that your ammo has been through whatever your pistol has—and will therefore need to be changed out.
 The cartridges are not “bad,” but you should change them and use the previously carried bullets at the range.

 What defense ammunition do you use in your concealed carry pistol?